robbridges/go_user_micro/README.md

 This service only implements stateless auth, and should not be used where more granular control is needed.
 Anyone and everyone is free to use this service if they would like, it is well tested and functioning as intended.

+I did my best to not rely on an env so any repo can plug and play this, but you will need to make email.env file and fill in your own smtp server info.

 ## TODO
 - [x] Implement basic auth
 - [x] Implement basic user creation